Is It Time For You To Apply For U.S. Citizenship?

 Paths To Citizenship

-If you are under 18 and one of your parents is or was a U.S. citizen but you were born abroad, then your path to citizenship may only require documentation rather than tests and/or interviews.
+• If you are under 18 and one of your parents is or was a U.S. citizen, but you were born abroad.
+Your path to citizenship may only require documentation rather than tests and interviews.

-If you are over 18 and one of your parents was a U.S. citizen at the time of your birth but you were born abroad, then you may also be eligible to apply for citizenship and obtain a first-time U.S. passport.
+• If you are over 18 and one of your parents was a U.S. citizen at birth.
+Still, if you were born abroad, you may also be eligible to apply for citizenship and obtain a first-time U.S. passport.

 The descriptions above of some of the most common scenarios are generalized summaries and not detailed.
 They do not cover all possibilities and may not apply in your case.
-For personalized advice, see a lawyer as soon as possible to avoid wasting time.
+See a lawyer as soon as possible for personalized advice to avoid wasting time.

 Benefits Of Citizenship